vqcuong/hadoop_exporter/README.md

 # Hadoop Prometheus Exporter
 An hadoop metrics exporter for common hadoop components.
 Currently, I've just implemented for HDFS NameNode, HDFS DataNode, HDFS JournalNode, YARN ResourceManager, YARN NodeManager.
-This is a python version, you may take [another version](https://github.com/vqcuong/hadoop_metric_exporter) using golang.
+This is a python version, you may take another version using golang [here](https://github.com/vqcuong/hadoop_metric_exporter).

 ## How it works
 - Consume metrics from JMX http, convert and export hadoop metrics via HTTP for Prometheus consumption.